Personas Creation

 personas.describe(include='all')

-event_idno original_identifier persona_type name birth_place birth_date legitimacy_status lastname persona_idno social_condition marital_status resident_in death_place death_date gender
+event_idno original_identifier persona_type name birth_place birth_date legitimacy_status birth_date_precision lastname persona_idno social_condition marital_status resident_in death_place death_date death_date_precision gender

 Initial Exploration